-Waikato Regional Council will review the air quality study for the Waihi North Project.
+A specialist air quality assessment has been prepared for the Waihi North Project.
 This study has used experts to identify the best measures to effectively monitor and manage air quality.

 The findings would be incorporated into the Air Quality Management Plan, which forms part of our consents.